 This article considers the critical theory of the Frankfurt School in the context of decolonisation and asks whether it can have continuing relevance given its foundations in white, western traditions which bear the hallmarks of colonialism.
-Despite critical theory, particularly in its early radical figurations, situating itself as an alternative to traditional western philosophy it undoubtedly shares some of the myopic and Eurocentric traits of this tradition.
+Despite critical theory, particularly in its early radical figurations, situating itself as an alternative to traditional western philosophy, it undoubtedly shares some of the myopic and Eurocentric traits of this tradition.
 Mindful of not wishing to perpetuate colonial impulses to appropriate Indigenous philosophies, this article harnesses the twin ideas of a decolonial conversation and interacting in a third space, both of which foreground historical power imbalances and injustices.
 Only on that basis can a genuine engagement occur between western and Indigenous thought.
 My aim, as a western scholar, is to explore the relevance of critical theory in this decolonial age.
-By highlighting intersections, while acknowledging crucial differences, between critical theory and Indigenous philosophies I seek to show that critical theory can play a crucial role in how western scholars respond to and embrace the necessary and compelling movement of decolonialisation, but only first by acknowledging their own shortcomings, particularly in relation to race, racism and colonialism.
+By highlighting intersections, while acknowledging crucial differences, between critical theory and Indigenous philosophies, I seek to show that critical theory can play a crucial role in how western scholars respond to and embrace the necessary and compelling movement of decolonisation, but only first by acknowledging their own shortcomings, particularly in relation to race, racism and colonialism.

 Feminist critical theorist Nancy Fraser (and contemporary of Honneth) makes this point well in referring back to Marx and the original idea behind critical theory.
-She quotes Marx from 1843 as saying that philosophy is ‘the self-clarification of the struggles and wishes of the age’ (Fraser, 1989, 113).
+She quotes Marx from 1843 as saying that philosophy is ‘the self-clarification of the struggles and wishes of the age.’
 We should thus see the struggles of the age reflected in the critical theory of that age.
 This leads Fraser to question, for example, the lack of engagement with issues around female subordination in the work of Habermas.
-Fraser’s position is a nuanced one and does not allow the absence of explicit engagement with feminist issues in Habermas’s work (apart from a brief discussion) to prevent her still trying to read his The Theory of Communicative Action with an eye to what it may contribute to feminist thought.
+Fraser’s position is a nuanced one and does not allow the absence of explicit engagement with feminist issues in Habermas’s work (apart from a brief discussion) to prevent her from still trying to read his The Theory of Communicative Action with an eye to what it may contribute to feminist thought.
 What Fraser does, in common parlance, is not throw the baby out with the bathwater.
 She engages with Habermas’s work critically to demonstrate omissions and assumptions based on stereotypical views of the male-dominated nuclear family and uses these to progress the shared critical theory project, which undoubtedly must include feminism.

 This article is in four parts.
 The next section is a brief overview of intersections between Indigenous thought and critical theory.
-In the main section I consider the responses critical theory should make to decolonisation: acknowledgement of its past omissions; finding ground as a fellow traveller; and, rethinking its own empirical reference points.
+In the main section, I consider the responses critical theory should make to decolonisation: acknowledgement of its past omissions; finding ground as a fellow traveller; and rethinking its own empirical reference points.
 I conclude with personal reflections on what it means, as a critical theorist within higher education, to attempt to genuinely engage with decolonisation.

 Interactions between indigenous thought and critical theory

-This conversation occurs in what Bhabha (2009) has termed the ‘third space’: this goes beyond simply an intercultural space (which is resonant with Hopkin’s description of ‘inclusive conversation’) and is instead a place where different cultures not only come together but do so with explicit recognition of current and historical power imbalances.
+This conversation occurs in what Bhabha has termed the ‘third space’: this goes beyond simply an intercultural space (which is resonant with Hopkins’ description of ‘inclusive conversation’) and is instead a place where different cultures not only come together but do so with explicit recognition of current and historical power imbalances.
 It is only on this basis that they can work fruitfully together, or perhaps side by side – undertaking that journey as fellow travellers.

 While the Indigenous academic community is diverse, there is little evidence of these scholars wishing to shut themselves off from all western influences.
-More typical, is the approach of Stewart (2018a) – who while warning about the dangers of western appropriation – also sees it as self-defeating for Māori scholars, for example, to only use work by other Māori scholars.
-Instead she argues for greater recognition of the entanglement of ‘Māori and Pākehā (settler) cultures, such that the Pākehā surrender any sense of dominance over the Māori’ (772).
-Using a phrase from Hoskins, Stewart (2018a) describes this as ‘diminishing rather than space opening’ (772).
-Thus work by Asmar and Page (2018) in Australia also occupies this opening space, as they assert the legitimacy of Indigenous thought within the Australian university system, and on this basis seek partnerships with non-Indigenous colleagues.
+More typical is the approach of Stewart, who, while warning about the dangers of western appropriation, also sees it as self-defeating for Māori scholars, for example, to only use work by other Māori scholars.
+Instead, she argues for greater recognition of the entanglement of ‘Māori and Pākehā (settler) cultures, such that the Pākehā surrender any sense of dominance over the Māori.’
+Using a phrase from Hoskins, Stewart describes this as ‘diminishing rather than space opening.’
+Thus work by Asmar and Page in Australia also occupies this opening space, as they assert the legitimacy of Indigenous thought within the Australian university system and, on this basis, seek partnerships with non-Indigenous colleagues.

 A critical theory response to decolonisation